 Heather is a native New Mexican with an interest in social and policy issues affecting women and children.
 She has a M.A. degree in U.S. History from the University of New Mexico and is completing a PhD in U.S. legal and policy history from the University of Minnesota.
 Heather came to Crossroads as a volunteer writer for the newsletter and fell so in love with the work she decided to join the team full time.
 In her role at Crossroads Heather is responsible for compliance requirements for our housing program, client files, facilities, office management, data management and many other administrative details.
 She likes dinosaurs and spends her free time catering to the whims of her beloved dog.

-Clarissa Earl, Administrative Assistant, The Crossroads, MA
+Clarissa Earl, Communication Coordinator, MA

-Lisa Isenberger, Encore Fellow, The Crossroads, BSEE
+Lisa Isenberger, Encore Fellow, BSEE

 As an Encore Fellow, Lisa brings over 25 years of technical program management experience from Intel Corporation along with a proven track record of solving challenging business problems and leading through change.
 She came on board with the aim of strengthening the work being done in service to the mission of the organization through use of a structured approach to drive sustainable efficiency and effectiveness improvements as our agency experiences role transitions and expansion.
 Lisa strives to add value during her fellowship in a way that makes a lasting positive impact to others.
 In her free time, she can often be found exploring the local bike trails or enjoying nature.

-Dalilah Naranjo, Resource Development Assistant, BA
+Dalilah Naranjo, Community Engagement Coordinator, BA

 Elizabeth Alonso, Clinical Director, The Crossroads, LISW